Middle Eastern Father’s Day

 Another common tradition is the preparation of a special Father’s Day meal, where the entire family gathers around the table to enjoy a delicious feast prepared by the children or other family members.
 This shared meal not only nourishes the body but also nourishes the soul, as it provides an opportunity for families to bond, reminisce, and create lasting memories together.

-Beyond the confines of the home, Father’s Day celebrations in the Middle East often spill into public spaces, with parks, malls, and community centers hosting various activities and events.
+Beyond the confines of the home, Father’s Day celebrations in the Middle East often spill into public spaces, with parks, malls, and community centres hosting various activities and events.
 These events may include live music performances, storytelling sessions, or even competitions that celebrate and honour the role of fathers in society.

 The Enduring Legacy of Fatherhood